michellethemaker/holidaycountdown/README.md

 # holidaycountdown
-Simple countdown with two WS2812B 7-segments
+Simple countdown with two WS2812B 7-segments.
+This was a simple exercise for me to practice project management, code encapsulation, and enclosure building.

 libraries used: